dougkerr/surveillance/CommunityView/doc/InstallCVDedicated.md

 The configuration item name for each camera line is in the form:

 >
-> camera_N_
+> camera*N*
 >

 where _N_ is a number from 1 up to the number of cameras in your system.
 The value part of each camera configuration line (the part that follows the `=` sign) consists of the short name
-(which contains no spaces) followed by a space the long name.
+(which contains no spaces) followed by a space and the long name.
 The long name may contain spaces.

 For example, if the first camera's short name is "1138parkst"